zachjamesgreen/battleship/DTR.md

 # DTR: Define the Relationship
+Zach & Regina
+Work hard on the weekdays.
+Maybe stay up late if we have too.

 Use this template when conducting DTR with your project partners. *It's recommended that you copy/paste this template into your own gist each time you conduct a DTR to take notes on the conversation.*